What is Electrolysis?

 3. Keep your hands OFF the area.
 Bacteria will cause you to break out.
 Should scabbing or tiny pimples occur, DO NOT PICK!
 Picking can cause scarring.
 This is a normal part of the healing process.
 The more often you use Witch Hazel & Tend Skin, the quicker you will heal.

-4. Avoid the sun & tanning beds for at least 24 hours before & after Electrolysis.
+4. Avoid the sun & tanning beds for at least 48 hours before & after Electrolysis.
+Always wear SPF to protect your skin from pigmentation.

 5. Do NOT Tweeze or Wax Anymore.
 It will Prolong this treatment.
 You can cut, shave, bleach or use a depilatory.